Whole Life Insurance

 Whole Life Insurance can have fixed-rate payments that can be made on a monthly, quarterly, semi-annual, or annual basis.
 Once you buy a whole life policy, it's insurance for life and the life insurance rate you pay is guaranteed to stay the same, even as you age or your health status changes.

-Let's say you buy it during your working years.
+Let's say you buy a life insurance policy during your working years.
 You'll get to keep that same policy and premium rate when you retire.

 And, speaking of retirement, that's another reason why people buy a whole life policy.
 It can act as a way to set money aside for the future.